shahadat3669/shahadat3669/README.md

 ## Hi there👋
-- 🌱 Currently learning Hubspot CMS to further enhance my frontend skills and build seamless full-stack applications.
+- 🌱 Currently learning AWS and building seamless full-stack applications.
 - 🌐 Explore my work on my [personal website](https://www.dev-shahadat.com).
-- 💼 Currently working as a Junior Software Engineer Level 1 with experience across Ruby on Rails, Node.js, React, TypeScript, and PostgreSQL.
+- 💼 Currently working as a Software Engineer with experience across Ruby on Rails, Node.js, React, TypeScript, and PostgreSQL.
 - 🚀 Full-Stack Developer specializing in scalable backend solutions and responsive, dynamic frontend.
 - 🎓 B.Sc. in Computer Science & Engineering, with certifications in Google IT Support, Machine Learning Foundations, and web/mobile development.
 - 💬 Ask me about backend systems architecture, API development, and database optimization.